codybloemhard/eliza/README.md

   - Switches: Gateron Ink Black V2 10 x 5 = 31.50
   - Springs: Tx Springs L 16mm 62gr = 10.08
   - Tax + Shipping (Switches + Springs + Washers + ...) = 12.08 tax + 5.88 shipping = 17.96
-  - Tribosys 3204: 0 (used left over from previous build)
+  - Tribosys 3204: 0 (i used leftovers from previous build)
-  - Kebo switch films: 0 (used left over from previous build)
+  - Kebo switch films: 0 (i used leftovers from previous build)
 - Construction: 61.72 + 37.39 = 99.11
   - Copper plate: 30.87 cost + 20.14 shipping + 10.71 tax = 61.72
   - Acrylic: 15 cost + 15.90 shipping + 6.49 tax = 37.39

-Lesson to be learned: when building things like this from scratch you need to order many separate items.
+Lesson learned: when building things like this from scratch you need to order many separate items.
 All these are going to have shipping included even if it's just a silly small thing.
 Shipping can be more costly than the item itself on many occasions.
 I hoped it would be cheaper to build something like this.